-PLUS Software 2.34 is released for HT-PE and HT-P radios to correct a number of software issues.
+Software 2.34 is released for the FGR2-P, -PE, & -PE-U PLUS Radios radios to correct a number of software issues.

-Note: The critical bug fix is the RF Link Lock issue seen in some networks.
+Important!: The critical bug fix is the RF Link Lock issue seen in some networks.

 Additions and Changes